Take our self-assessments to find your own curiosity baseline – and also your curiosity persona.

 By plotting your score on the grid, you will identify a preference for one of four curiosity personas:

-No one type is better or more preferable than the others, but they all tell us something about ourselves and how our curiosity might manifest itself – for good and ill.
+No one type is better or more preferable than any other, but they all tell us something about ourselves and how our curiosity might manifest itself – for good and ill.
 As with all similar preferences, there is light and shade in each persona: the positive characteristics for each are balanced by some common thinking traps each persona is more likely to fall foul of.

 Here’s an outline of the four types, including some exemplars that might be familiar.